sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

     hg qnew -f <descriptive-name>

 will capture your changes made so far and give you a patch to work with.
+(In newer versions of Mercurial, the -f flag has been deprecated.)
 The "descriptive-name" can be anything you like, nobody else ever has to see it.
 Use a Trac ticket number or whatever you please.
 Edit, build, test, create documentation, knock yourself out.
 At any time, run ``hg qdiff`` to see your